ziirou/fullstackopen/part1/README.md

+# Exercises 1.1-1.14

-the answers for the exercises of part 1
+The answers for the exercises of part 1